 The Anker Soundcore Motion Plus has very good controls.
 On top, there's a multifunction button to play/pause your audio, which you can also press twice to skip ahead and three times to backtrack.
 You can also use it to accept and end a call.
 At the top left, there's a BassUp button advertised to increase the bass in your audio.
 On top, there are also three separate buttons for adjusting the volume and pairing a device over Bluetooth.
 The power button is located on the side.
 There's also a light that turns solid blue when the speaker is connected to Bluetooth, solid white when it's connected to True Wireless Stereo, and solid red when it's charging.
 The light flashes red when the battery is low and flashes blue when it's searching for a Bluetooth pairing or when there's an incoming call.

-The Anker Soundcore Motion Plus has an adequate frequency response accuracy.
+The Anker Soundcore Motion Plus has adequate frequency response accuracy.
 With the BassUp feature turned on, it still struggles to reproduce low-bass.
 Because of this, you may not feel the deep thump and rumble in bass-heavy genres like hip-hop or EDM.
 It has a fairly well-balanced midrange, so vocals and lead instruments are reproduced clearly.
-However, its treble is a bit underemphasized, so higher frequencies are perceived as a bit dark.
-Fortunately, its companion app includes a graphic EQ that lets you customize sound to your liking.
+However, its treble is a bit underemphasized, so higher frequencies are perceived as dark, especially compared to speakers like the Anker Soundcore Motion X600.
+Fortunately, its companion app includes a graphic EQ that lets you customize the sound.

 The Anker Soundcore Motion Plus has amazing battery life.
 The manufacturer advertises a battery life of 12 hours, but in our tests, the speaker lasted over 15 hours.
 Battery life can vary depending on usage, so user experience may vary.
 There's also a power-saving feature that you can adjust through the app.
 You can set it to automatically shut off after 5, 10, 30, or 60 minutes without audio.